tkashro/verus-mining/monitoring/README.md

 UPTIME     # amount of seconds the miner is running since last start TS         # current time in linux EPOCH format
 ```

-### I accept no warranties or liabilities on this repo.
-It is supplied as a service.
-### Use at your own risk!!!